MikroElektronika/mikrosdk_click_v2/clicks/3dhall11/details.md

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c